AlexWills37/Dumpling-Manatee-Simulation/README.md

 If you are prompted to use the OpenXR backend, click **Yes**.

 When prompted to clean up assets, click **Show Assets** and then **Clean Up**.

+# Other
+Please make sure that you are always developing on a branch that is not `main`, then make a pull request to `main` when it is working.
+Afterwards, delete the branch you made, and create a new branch for the next feature.